MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/user-driven/entra-join-autopilot-policy.md

       1. Once a desired PowerShell script is found, select the **Add** button next to the PowerShell script.
 The PowerShell script is added to the list under **Selected Scripts**.

-      1. Once all of the desired PowerShell scripts are selected, select the **Save** button.
+      1. Once all of the desired PowerShell scripts are selected, select **Save**.

     All of the selected PowerShell scripts should display under **Allowed Scripts**.